Renatovnctavares/interview/README.md

 - The given a scenario is a React FrontEnd with a Node/Express BackEnd application that needs to be deployed against a AWS ECS cluster.
 As a DevOps engineer, you will need to help the team to build and run it on docker locally.
 Please dockerize the frontend and backend  application.

 Tip: [Docker compose](https://docs.docker.com/compose/) can be used to orchestrate your containers.

-Expected output: Both applications running on docker container. pls provide the dockerfile or docker-compose.yml.
+Expected output: Both applications running on docker container. please provide the dockerfile or docker-compose.yml.

 # Task 3